gyakkun/bgm-archive-sh/README.md

 ```

 If you want to log in to see some hidden topics, you may also need to provide the cookie and corresponding user-agent
 string.
-Use this Chrome extension to help you get the curl capable format cookie
+Use this Chrome extension to help you get the curl compatible format cookie
 file: [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/cclelndahbckbenkjhflpdbgdldlbecc).
 For UA
 string just visit `chrome://version/`, it's below the "Javascript: V8" line.
 Then you should be able to fill the
 `E_BGM_COOKIE_FILE` and `E_BGM_UA` env vars.
 The UA string should be surrounded by single quotes.